Funding for day activity centres catering to adults with disabilities increased by $3 million a year

 He said the Early Childhood Development Agency has eased rules in line with the nationwide stance on Covid-19 safe distancing measures.

-Restrictions on casual visitors remain, given that pre-school children are largely ineligible for vaccination, he added.
+Restrictions on casual visitors remain, given that pre-school children are largely ineligible for vaccination, Mr Chua added.